 Transport is in custom-built overland vehicles with slide-down windows that make for great wildlife viewing and photographic opportunities.
 The vehicles have comfortable high-back seats and a fridge for clients' drinks.

-On accommodated tours there is one experienced, expert Guide.
+On accommodated tours, there is one experienced, expert Guide.

 All the accommodated tour options are on a bed and breakfast basis.
 The well-selected lodges and hotels usually serve fresh continental or cooked breakfasts catering for various tastes.
 Lunches are for the client's own account and are taken en route at local restaurants and small roadside cafes.
-In remote areas we stop at local supermarkets where clients can stock up on supplies for a picnic lunch.
+In remote areas, we stop at local supermarkets where clients can stock up on supplies for a picnic lunch.

 Dinner is included or excluded from the tour price, depending on the tour selected.
-When the main meal is included it usually consists of a extensive buffet at the lodge or hotel.
+When the main meal is included it usually consists of an extensive buffet at the lodge or hotel.
 A hearty spread of dishes, including game meat and tasty African cuisine, is served at the buffets which offer starters, mains and desserts.
-If dinner is excluded from the tour price, then you can usually choose between the reasonably priced buffet ;or à la carte menu of the lodge, with the option of eating out in larger towns and cities.
+If dinner is excluded from the tour price, then you can usually choose between the reasonably priced buffet; or à la carte menu of the lodge, with the option of eating out in larger towns and cities.
 Your guide can assist with bookings at local restaurants, serving a variety of culinary styles.